Legion (Marvel Comics): Return

-David had in fact not died; rather, his mind manifested in Otherplace, a timeless interdimensional limbo.
-When Bishop had turned Legion's psychic power back on him, it devastated David's mental landscape, undoing all the healing efforts of Karami and Professor Xavier.
-David now had thousands of alters vying for control in his mind.
-David wandered through Otherplace for an untold period of time, trying to make his way back home.
-Magik, a mutant able to travel across dimensions, reached out and contacted one of David's alters, "The Legion," who could alter reality at a cosmic scale (this incredibly powerful personality claimed to be the "real" David, although it was distinct from David's host alter).
-Magik offered to guide Legion back to this dimension, provided that The Legion would aid her by destroying her nemeses, the Elder Gods, when she asked.
+It is later revealed that David was transported to Otherplace, a timeless interdimensional limbo, and manifested thousands of alternate personalities.
+David wandered through Otherplace for an untold period of time, trying to return home.
+Magik, a mutant able to travel across dimensions, contacted one of David's alters, "The Legion," who could alter reality at a cosmic scale.
+Magik offered to guide Legion back to this dimension, provided that The Legion would aid her by destroying her nemeses, the Elder Gods.

-David re-manifested in the physical world, although his David's host alter had been imprisoned in his mindscape by his other alters, allowing the more malicious alters to take turns controlling his body.
+David re-manifested in the physical world, although his primary personality had been imprisoned in his mindscape by his other alters, allowing the more malicious alters to control his body.
 One of these alters killed and absorbed the mind of a young girl, Marci Sobol, who became another alter within Legion.
-David was discovered by the New Mutants as they investigated a possible mutant case in Westcliffe, Colorado.
-David absorbed Karma and Magik into his mind.
-As the rest of the team fought a losing battle against various alters that seized control of Legion's body, in his mindscape Karma and Magik destroyed other hostile alters.
-Eventually they found the Marci alter, who led them to David's imprisoned core self.
-By freeing David and helping him reassert control, Karma and Magik saved the rest of the team and were restored to their bodies.
-David was detained by the X-Men and put in the care of Professor X, Doctor Nemesis, Danger, and Rogue.
+Legion battled the X-Men before Karma and Magik helped him regain control of his body.
+Afterwards, he was placed in the care of Professor X, Doctor Nemesis, Danger, and Rogue.

-Weeks later, Magik managed to bring the Elder Gods back to Earth, planning to have her revenge on them.
-The Elder Gods manifested, causing catastrophic destruction, and appeared ready to lay waste to the world.
-As the various mutant teams tried to stop this apocalypse, Magik sent her ally Karma to free Legion and awaken "The Legion" alter to fulfill its bargain.
-The Legion, who Magik called "The God Mutant," appeared and altered reality to wipe the Elder Gods from existence and reset the world to a time before they had manifested.
-After this, David's host alter returned and he was taken back into the care and treatment of the X-Men.
+Weeks later, Magik brings the Elder Gods to Earth and causes catastrophic destruction across the world.
+As the various mutant teams battle the Gods, Karma awakens The Legion to fulfill its bargain, erasing the Gods from existence and resetting the world to before they had manifested.
+After this, David is taken back into the care and treatment of the X-Men.